Zwitschi/tysoepisodeguide/README.md

 * [Python 3.11+](https://www.python.org/downloads/)
 * [YouTube Data API key](https://developers.google.com/youtube/v3/getting-started)
 ## Usage

 1. Clone the repository
 2. Install the requirements with `pip install -r requirements.txt`
+3. Create and enable a virtual environment (venv) named "tyso" using the following steps:
+    - Open a terminal or command prompt.
+    - Navigate to the root directory of the repository using the `cd` command.
+    - Run the command `python -m venv tyso` to create a virtual environment named "tyso".
+    - On Windows, activate the virtual environment by running:
+      - For Command Prompt: `tyso\Scripts\activate.bat`
+      - For PowerShell: `.\tyso\Scripts\Activate.ps1`
+    - On macOS and Linux, activate the virtual environment by running: `source tyso/bin/activate`
-3. Create a `.env` file in the root directory of the repository
+4. Create a `.env` file in the root directory of the repository.
-4. Add the following to the `.env` file: `API_KEY=<your_api_key>`
+5. Add the following to the `.env` file: `API_KEY=<your_api_key>`
-5. Run `python setup.py install` to generate the episode guide
+6. Run `python setup.py install` to generate the episode guide.
-6. Run `python app.py` to run the Flask app
+7. Run `python app.py` to run the Flask app.
-7. Open `http://127.0.0.1:5000/` in a browser to view the episode guide
+8. Open `http://127.0.0.1:5000/` in a browser to view the episode guide.

 ## Contributions